 Butter in the US sometimes has salt added while butter in Europe is mostly salt free.

 Butter is an emulsion of butterfat and water at about 80% fat to 15% water.
 It remains a solid at refrigerated temperatures, softens at room temperature and

-Cultured butter is made from fermented cream which turns sugars into lactic acid during the fermentation giving the final product a sharper flavoring.
+Cultured butter is made from fermented cream.
+The fermentation turns sugars into lactic acid giving the final product a sharp flavor.
 This is how European butter is produced and some types are being produced this way in the US now as well.

 Salt was added to butter as a preservative originally and flavor to both cultured and uncultured butters.
 Be aware of the type of butter your recipe calls for.
 You cannot substitute salted for unsalted butter.

 Fermented butter is a Middle Eastern product that ages up to two years, mixed with herbs it is used as a spread.